Do you sometimes get tender, red swollen bumps at the edge of your eyelids? They’re probably styes.

 - Replace eye makeup about every six months to avoid bacterial growth.

-- Wash your hands regularly when using contact lenses.
+- Wash your hands regularly, especially when using or handling contact lenses.

 - If you have allergies, don’t rub your eyes.

-- The stye hasn’t started to improve in a few days.
+- The stye hasn’t started to improve in 1 to 2 weeks.

 - It gets worse quickly.